Having just walked the Tour de Mont Blanc, I thought I’d share gear recommendations.

 - T-Shirt.
 Not cotton.
 Just one.
 You do not want to carry too much.
 Weight is your enemy.
 And we won’t notice the smell!
 I really like wool (Smartwool, Ibex, Icebreaker).
-Rinse your hiking shirt out at the end of the day (it will dry quickly) in your hotel/refugio (where permitted), and put on your clean shirt for hanging out sleeping.
+Rinse your hiking shirt out at the end of the day (it will dry quickly) in your hotel/refugio (where permitted), and put on your clean shirt (below) for hanging out and sleeping.
 Change back before you start hiking in the morning.

 - Long Sleeve Top, wool or synthetic.
 Again, just one.
 Lightweight.
-It the forecast calls for warm temps, I bring instead a second T-shirt and a pair of sleeves like cyclists use.
+If the forecast calls for warm temps, I bring instead a second T-shirt and a pair of sleeves like cyclists use.

 - Rain Pants.
 Marmot Precip are a good, light, value choice.
 My favorite though are Mountain Hardware’s Stretch Ozonic.
 Super breathable.
 And they look like pants, and shiny and swishy–passable in-town wear instead of those tights (below).

 - Fleece Jacket or light down sweater, with hood.
 You do need to be prepared for snow, even in the summer.
 I prefer the down for the weight-to-warm ratio.

 - Tights (or long johns).
 One pair—These are my post shower pants.
 In warmer temps, I’d omit these for a very light second pair of shorts in late July/August.
 This is extra weight—but a nice comfort item when staying in the refugios/hotels.

-- Shorts. one pair.
+- Shorts.
+One pair.
 This is what I hike in, down to just above freezing.
 If it’s cold or nasty, pull on the rain pants.
 The OR Ferrosi are perhaps my favorites shorts ever (and I’ve tried a lot!), light, breathable, water-resistant, and fast-drying.

 - Light gloves, preferably waterproof.
 Optional: add a waterproof over-glove.
 It you get long days of rain (or snow!), you’ll want dry hands.

 - Undies, two pairs.
 One pair to walk in.
 One pair for the refugio.
 Fast-drying so you can rinse and reuse!
 (Rinse the walking pair in your shower.)
 I’m partial to wool, but go with one of the synthetics if you like ‘em.